ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 ![sa.png]({{site.baseurl}}/sa.png)

 This is how the network appears in Gephi.
-It doesn't look very useful (yet).
+It doesn't look very useful (yet)...

 ## **basic view of Gephi’s interface**